Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 ## Jobs & Cache

-Overseerr performs certain maintenance tasks as regularly-scheduled jobs, but they can also be manually triggered on this page.
+Jellyseerr performs certain maintenance tasks as regularly-scheduled jobs, but they can also be manually triggered on this page.

-Overseerr also caches requests to external API endpoints to optimize performance and avoid making unnecessary API calls.
+Jellyseerr also caches requests to external API endpoints to optimize performance and avoid making unnecessary API calls.
 If necessary, the cache for any particular endpoint can be cleared by clicking the "Flush Cache" button.